Carlina Rivera: Personal life

-She and her husband, Jamie Rogers, a Connecticut College and Cornell Law School graduate, lived on the Lower East Side until June 2021 when they moved to Kips Bay for reasons they would not disclose publicly.
+She and her husband, Jamie Rogers, a Connecticut College and Cornell Law School graduate, lived on the Lower East Side until June 2021 when they moved to Kips Bay.
 On WNYC's Brian Lehrer Show, on January 11, 2022, she claimed that "the Lower East Side is my home."

+Rivera has two children.
+One of whom, a son, who she gave birth to in February 2023.

 Rivera was a member of the Democratic Socialists of America as of 2017 but is no longer.